canonical/testflinger/docs/reference/device-connector-types.rst

    * - ``dragonboard``
      - Qualcomm Dragonboard 410c setup to boot from both a special image on a USB stick when the SD card is erased, as well as an SD card that can be provisioned by booting the stable image on a USB stick and then flashing the new image to the SD card.
    * - ``maas2``
-     - Uses `MaaS <https://maas.io/>`_ to provision supported images on devices that are capable of being controlled by a MaaS server.
+     - Uses `MAAS <https://maas.io/>`_ to provision supported images on devices that are capable of being controlled by a MAAS server.
    * - ``multi``
      - Experimental device type that is used for provisioning multiple other devices in order to coordinate a job across multiple devices at the same time.
    * - ``muxpi``
      - MuxPi or SDWire device capable of multiplexing the SD card so that it can be written, then control can be switched to the DUT to boot the image, see :ref:`muxpi`.
    * - ``netboot``
-     - Special purpose device connector for a few devices that must be booted and flashed remotely but the image they need is not compatible with MaaS.
+     - Special purpose device connector for a few devices that must be booted and flashed remotely but the image they need is not compatible with MAAS.
    * - ``noprovision``
      - General device connector that does not support provisioning, but can run tests on a device where provisioning is not needed or not possible to do automatically.
    * - ``oemrecovery``